 Professor Kathy Douglas,

-Head of School, Graduate School of Business and Law, RMIT University.
+Dean, Graduate School of Business and Law, RMIT University.

-Acknowledgement of country
+Acknowledgement of Country

-RMIT University acknowledges the people of the Woi wurrung and Boon wurrung language groups of the eastern Kulin Nations on whose unceded lands we conduct the business of the University.
+RMIT University acknowledges the people of the Woi wurrung and Boon wurrung language groups of the eastern Kulin Nation on whose unceded lands we conduct the business of the University.
 RMIT University respectfully acknowledges their Ancestors and Elders, past and present.
 RMIT also acknowledges the Traditional Custodians and their Ancestors of the lands and waters across Australia where we conduct our business.